jeff-miller/sormula/readme.txt

 sormula for JDK 7

-- This version is the same as version 1.6 but has been converted to use new featues of JDK 7.
-The most notable is SqlOperation implements AutoCloseable.
+- This version is built from Sormula 1.6 to use new featues of JDK 7
+- SqlOperation (and subclasses) implement AutoCloseable
+- Deprecated classes and methods from Sormula 1.6 have been removed
 - See SimpleExample directory for stand-alone example
 - See ZeroConfigExample directory for a stand-alone example using sormula with nothing but sormula.jar in path and no configuration